A mini-break in Morocco

 It's not that I was looking for a particularly queer experience in Morocco.
 I was travelling by myself, I can tone down the faggotry when I have to.
 I wasn't looking for the Joe Orton experience.
 But I am undeniably a gay man and I didn't want the accommodation to be uncomfortable in that regard.

-By this time, it was late, and I was pleased that I'd accepted Dar Zaman's suggestion to have dinner in-house upon arrival.
+By the time I arrived, it was late, and I was pleased that I'd accepted Dar Zaman's suggestion to have dinner in-house.
 Dinner was served to me beside an open fire in a cosy sitting room - lentils, followed by lamb tagine, and then orange cake for dessert.
-It was bliss.
+Delicious.

 I'm not crazy about organised tours, but this was a one-on-one tour with Yussuf - an accredited local guide.
 As we wound our way through the narrow lanes of the medina - dodging the motorbikes that weaved through the crowds - I learned a lot about Morocco, Berber culture, the neighbourhood, and the artisans and craftsmen that create everything that is available for sale.